 During the fall saffron harvest, the autumn crocus flowers (more commonly referred to as the saffron flower) must be picked so their stigmas can be harvested and used to make saffron.
 It takes between 50,000-75,000 flowers to produce just one pound of saffron.
 For Haji Yosef and the people of his village, this is transformative.
 From the farmers to the laborers to the shopkeepers selling supplies, everyone benefits from this growing industry.

 Though Haji Yosef himself was never an opium farmer, he knows that saffron offers a much better alternative than farming opium.
 In fact farmers can earn up to 10x more growing saffron than they would growing opium.

 Haji Yosef is extremely proud that his product is sold in the US.
 Before Rumi Spice, Haji Yosef's only interaction of Americans is seeing soldiers drive around in large armored vehicles.
 Now for Haji Yosef and farmers like him, American's are their customers, and they are creating opportunity and economic development in places like Herat.

 Haji Yosef explains, "We do not want any handouts, we just want to sell you saffron."
 Luckily Rumi offers single origin saffron directly from Haji Yosef and farmers like him.
-Give it a try with 25% off all products, just click below to shop or use HARVESTSALE discount code at checkout.

 Many Hands, One Common Goal